 Myths

-For over three thousand years Naples has lived and nourished itself on myth.
-The origins linked to Partenope, the deeds of Virgil the magician, the diving of the fish-man, the ravenous crocodile of the Angevin male…. these myths represent a large part of the city's fascination with people around the world.
-The room enchants through the myths it evokes and since the most famous myth concerns the very birth of the city of Naples and has the mermaid Partenope as its protagonist... a tub in which to immerse yourself could not be missing.
-Suitable for intimate people.
+For over three thousand years, Naples has lived and thrived on myth.
+Its origins are linked to Parthenope, the exploits of Virgil the Magician, the diving of the Fishman, the ravenous crocodile of the Angevin Male... these myths represent a large part of the city's fascination for people around the world.
+The room enchants with the myths it evokes, and since the most famous myth concerns the very birth of the city of Naples and features the siren Parthenope... a tub in which to immerse yourself was a must.
+Suitable for intimate moments.

 Votes

-Symbol of a popular tradition that mixes sacred and profane aspects, unconsciously carrying forward an ancient way of interfacing with divinity, the ex voto is a thank you for a good received, the symbol of a debt of gratitude and at the same time the settlement of the debt same.
-A large part of the votive offerings are linked to recoveries from illnesses.
-In response to these healings, as a "grace received", there was and still is the tradition of offering as a votive offering an object, usually made of silver, depicting the healed part of the body.
-So you can find many objects in the shape of hands, feet, busts, eyes...
+Symbol of a popular tradition that blends sacred and profane aspects, unwittingly perpetuating an ancient way of interacting with the divine, the ex voto is a thanksgiving for a gift received, a symbol of a debt of gratitude, and at the same time, the payment of that debt itself.
+A large number of ex votos are linked to healings from illnesses.
+In exchange for these healings, as a "grace received," there was and still is the tradition of offering as an ex voto an object, usually silver, depicting the healed body part.
+Thus, many objects can be found in the shape of hands, feet, torsos, eyes, and so on

 Rites

-Naples has a myriad of stories to tell.
-They start from distant times and arrive until today, a path along which great writers and scholars have passed, such as Matilde Serao, Benedetto Croce, Eduardo de Filippo and many other illustrious Neapolitans who have told them.
-The room recalls them, among the pages of the books suspended on the walls, bright books placed on the tables.
-The veiled image of modesty of the Sansevero chapel recalls that of Bella 'Mbriana and the gecko in which she silently populates the walls.
-Small niches, illuminated by the flickering light of nativity scene flames, welcome souls from purgatory to which a myriad of stories are linked...
+Naples holds a myriad of stories to tell.
+They begin in ancient times and continue to this day, a journey shared by great writers and scholars, such as Matilde Serao, Benedetto Croce, Eduardo de Filippo, and many other illustrious Neapolitans who have recounted them.
+The room evokes them, between the pages of books hanging on the walls, the luminous books placed on the tables.
+The veiled image of modesty in the San Severo Chapel recalls that of Bella 'Mbriana, and the gecko into which she mutates populates the walls.
+Small niches, illuminated by the flickering light of nativity scene flames, house souls in purgatory, linked to a myriad of tales.

-In the city of 500 domes, 52 patrons, 2000 votive shrines, the room tells of an aspect of the culture of the Neapolitan people: devotion.
-The furnishing elements of the room draw on that naively popular iconography of images which, in the most ancient South, have always illuminated the dark corners of old crowded alleys, or the hidden and forgotten recesses of immense and labyrinthine houses, creating a magical atmosphere , suggestive, dreamlike….
+In the city of 500 domes, 52 patron saints, and 2,000 votive shrines, the room narrates an aspect of Neapolitan culture: devotion.
+The room's furnishings draw on that naively popular iconography of images that, in the ancient South, have always illuminated the dark corners of crowded old alleys, or the hidden and forgotten recesses of immense, labyrinthine houses, creating a magical, evocative, dreamlike atmosphere.